INCA TRAIL MACHUPICCHU 5 DAYS: Comfort Class Trekking Package

 Packing List

-- Sleeping bag (you can rent at SUNRISE office for US$25)
+- Sleeping Bag: Ensure a good night’s rest; rent one at the SUNRISE office for just US$25.

-- Original passport and International Student card (ISIC) (if applicable)
+- Original Passport and International Student Card (ISIC) (if applicable): Always carry your essential documents.

-- Warm jacket or fleece, t-shirts, shorts, long pants, sun hat and wool hat.
+- Weather-appropriate Clothing: Pack a warm jacket or fleece, along with t-shirts, shorts, long pants, a sun hat, and a wool hat to be ready for any weather.

 Your Personal Porter is Included